 Lay the foundation for picking up the right design.
 When you are about to choose the right role design, ensure that the role architecture is designed to reduce your existing access risks (in case of a new implementation, build risk-free roles).
 Note that you also have to consider and support business objectives while defining a security architecture.
 It is important to consider how to balance business priorities, such as the need for flexibility and control.
 Also, keep in mind the importance of minimizing the number of security roles to keep maintenance efforts to a minimum.

-- Single, master, derived and composite roles (These are the technical designs which can be further broken into job-based and task-based roles)
+- Single, master, derived, and composite roles (These are the technical designs that can be further broken into job-based and task-based roles)

 - Job-based and task-based roles (Based on the job function, or business task)

 - Position-based design (Roles assigned to a position in the HR system.
 Every user will have the required access based on his/her position)